DrJCampbell/babs-work-experience/setup_wsl.md

 1. Click the Start button on the Windows Task Bar.
 2. Find the CMD.exe application, right-click it and choose 'Run as Administrator'
-3. In the CMD.exe window, run the command `wsl -- install`
+3. In the CMD.exe window, run the command `wsl --install`
 4. If you hit a problem, try the following:

 ```sh